 We will now describe the results regarding the two education policies.
 The model compares the effect of each policy separately and in combination.

-The model’s results show that both school tracking and, to a less extent, accountability exacerbate school socio-economic segregation (Figure 2),.
+The model’s results show that both school tracking and, to a lesser extent, accountability exacerbate school socio-economic segregation (Figure 2),.

 The horizontal axis in Figure 2 represents the income constraints.
 We have defined the constraint using the ratio of the average income of families of children who attend a given school to the income of the new entrant family.
 We have experimented with different ratio levels ranging from 1.3 (families can access schools where the average student has an income which is not more than 1.3 times higher than their own), to 2.5 (families can access schools where the average student has an income which is not more than 2.5 times higher than their own).
 The distance between each pair of lines is always statistically significant at any level of income constraints (t-test, p<0.001).